awsdocs/aws-systems-manager-user-guide/doc_source/automation-action-logging.md

 Automation, a capability of AWS Systems Manager, integrates with Amazon CloudWatch Logs\.
 You can send the output from `aws:executeScript` actions in your runbooks to the log group you specify\.
 Systems Manager doesn't create a log group or any log streams for documents that don't use `aws:executeScript` actions\.
 If the document does use `aws:executeScript`, the output sent to CloudWatch Logs only pertains to those actions\.
 You can use the `aws:executeScript` action output stored in your CloudWatch Logs log group for debugging and troubleshooting purposes\.
 If you choose a log group that is encrypted, the `aws:executeScript` action output is also encrypted\.
 Logging output from `aws:executeScript` actions is an account\-level setting\.

-To send action output to CloudWatch Logs, the IAM user or role that runs the automation must have permissions for the following operations:
+To send action output to CloudWatch Logs for Amazon owned runbooks, the IAM user or role that runs the automation must have permissions for the following operations:
 + logs:CreateLogGroup
 + logs:CreateLogStream
 + logs:DescribeLogGroups
 + logs:DescribeLogStreams
 + logs:PutLogEvents

+For runbooks that you own, the same permissions must be added to the IAM service role \(or assume role\) you use to run the runbook\.

 **To send action output to CloudWatch Logs \(console\)**